Louis-CharlesBiron/canvasDotEffect/readme.md

 # [ImageDisplay](#table-of-contents)

-The ImageDisplay class allows the drawing of images, videos and live camera/screen feed.
+The ImageDisplay class allows the drawing of images, videos and live camera/screen feeds.

 #### **The ImageDisplay constructor takes the following parameters:**
 ###### - `new ImageDisplay(source, pos, size, errorCB, setupCB, loopCB, anchorPos, alwaysActive)`